Engaging Beyond Our Walls

 (Click for full page.)

-For our focus on libraries (2021-24), three cohorts participated:
+For our deep dive with libraries (2021-24), three cohorts participated:

-Libraries trained in Hive Mechanic, 2021-2024
+(Libraries trained in Hive Mechanic, 2021-2024)

 By date: